WillowHayward/lifesuite/README.md

 ## Person

 A person is someone who might be mentioned in a log.
 The syntax for this is `@name`, `@organisation.name`, or `@organisation.suborganisation.name` where `name`, `organisation`, and `suborganisation` can be any alphanumeric string of text.
 You can have as many suborganisations as you please.

+## Location

+A location is a place that might be mentioned in a log.
+The syntax for this is `%location`, where `location` can be any alphanumeric string of text